-Watch ‘Sherlock’ Season 4, Episodes 1, 2 And 3 Online [Video]
+Watch ‘Sherlock’ Season 4 Episodes 1, 2, And 3 Online [Video]

 — Judge Bob Orr (@JudgeBobOrr) January 18, 2017

 The relationship between Sherlock and Dr. Watson is the crucial thread that has kept Sherlock a top show for generations.
 Season 4 of Masterpiece’s Sherlock is no exception.
-Much of the season centers around Sherlock’s and Dr. Watson’s relationship and whether it is strong enough to survive the most difficult challenges.
+Much of the season centers around Sherlock and Dr. Watson’s relationship and whether it is strong enough to survive the most difficult challenges.
 Watch this video where Martin Freeman discusses his character’s relationship with Sherlock and why two people who have so many noticeable differences can work together harmoniously.

 Actor Martin Freeman discusses why the unusual friendship of John and Sherlock works so well. #SherlockPBS https://t.co/d8jBcihUFU